eventagrate-group/AutoMod_AI/README.md

 - Nginx (for reverse proxy)
 - Git
 - Sufficient memory (8–16 GB RAM for training 1M rows)
+- GPU with CUDA support (recommended for English and Arabic training with Stanza)
-- Internet connection for NLTK data
+- Internet connection for NLTK and Stanza data

 ## Setup
 1. **Clone the Repository**: